-The operation is in care and maintenance and a decision was made to convert the remaining mineral reserves back in to resources.
-The resource models were updated in 2019 with short-term in-fill drilling.
+The operation is in care and maintenance and the remaining mineral reserves were reclassified back as resources.
+The 2020 reported resource estimate is unchanged from 2019.

-The resources for Pend Oreille are estimated using a 4.0 % zinc+lead cut-off.
+The resources for Pend Oreille are estimated using a 4.5% zinc cut-off.
 Recovery is expected at 89.5% for zinc and 60% for lead.
-Commodity prices assumptions were US\$1.10/lb zinc and US\$0.90/lb for lead.
+Commodity price assumptions were US\$1.10/lb. zinc and US\$0.90/lb. for lead.